Tori Amos: Tours

-Amos' fifth tour was North America–only.
+Amos's fifth tour was North America–only.
 The first part of the tour was co-headlining with Alanis Morissette and featured the same band and equipment line-up as in 1998.
 Amos and the band continued for eight shows before Amos embarked on a series of solo shows.
 The tour began on August 18, 1999, in Fort Lauderdale, Florida, and ended on December 9, 1999, in Denver, including 46 concerts.